George Osborne says UK-IOM tax deal is a 'momentous step'

 Mr Osborne said: "The agreement we have now signed with the Isle of Man is a momentous step forward in tax transparency, showing that when we work together we can push the international agenda forward.

-"The Isle of Man should be recognised as the first jurisdiction to sign an agreement of this kind with the UK."'New global standard'
+"The Isle of Man should be recognised as the first jurisdiction to sign an agreement of this kind with the UK."